- Search The Registry

 - Creating Support

 *Nadine Gordimer was born on this date in 1923.
-She was a White Jewish author and anti apartheid activist.
+She was a white-South African Jewish author and activist.

-She was born near Springs, Gauteng (an East Rand mining town) outside Johannesburg.
-Her father, Isidore Gordimer, was a Jewish immigrant watchmaker from Latvia and her mother, Hannah "Nan" (Myers) Gordimer, was from London, England.
-Her early interest in racial and economic inequality in South Africa was shaped in part by her parents.
-Her father's experience as a refugee in tsarist Russia helped form her political identity, but he was not an activist toward the experiences of Black people under apartheid.
-Also Gordimer saw activism by her mother, whose concern about the poverty and discrimination faced by black people in South Africa ostensibly led her to found a Day Care for black children.
-Gordimer also witnessed government repression firsthand when yet a teenager; the police raided her family home, confiscating letters and diaries from a servant's room.
+She was born near Springs, Gauteng (an East Rand mining town), outside Johannesburg.
+Her father, Isidore Gordimer, was a Jewish immigrant watchmaker from Latvia, and her mother, Hannah "Nan" (Myers) Gordimer, was from London, England.
+Her parents partly shaped her early interest in racial and economic inequality in South Africa.
+Gordimer witnessed government repression firsthand as a teenager; the police raided her family home, confiscating letters and diaries from a servant's room.

 Gordimer was educated at a Catholic convent school, began writing at age 9, and kept writing well into her 80s.
 She said her first "adult story," published in a literary magazine when she was 15, grew out of her reaction as a young child to watch the casual humiliation of Blacks.
 She recalled blacks being barred from touching clothes before buying in shops in her hometown and police searching the maid's quarters at the Gordimer home for alcohol, which blacks were not allowed to possess.